cysouw/diathesis/text/c05_case.md

 - Der Regen hat abgenommen.
 :::

 Similarly, the verb *anhalten* has two different meanings.
-In the meaning 'to stop' this verb can clearly be used both transitively and intransitively with a *haben* perfect [@next a].
-However, the *sein* Zustandspassiv is not possible [@next b].
-The lexeme *anhalten* has another meaning, viz. 'to admonish' which does allow the *sein* Zustandspassiv [@next c], but not for an intransitive *haben* perfect.
+In the meaning 'to stop' this verb can clearly be used both transitively and intransitively with a *haben-Perfekt* [@next a].
+However, the *sein-Zustandspassiv* is not possible [@next b].
+The lexeme *anhalten* has another meaning, viz. 'to admonish' which does allow for a *sein-Zustandspassiv* [@next c], but not for an intransitive *haben-Perfekt*.

 ::: ex
 - Ich habe den Bus angehalten. \